 Dessert in the Dark on July 4th - we always pack up something special + an outdoor picnic blanket and have dessert while we watch the fireworks!

-Trying new foods at the Farmer’s Market
+Trying new foods from the Farmer’s Market or a local farm

 Animal visits at the Nature Center -- and no!
 I am still not brave enough to hold the snake!